Characterizing resources for multiparameter estimation of SU(2) and SU(1,1) unitaries: Multiparameter estimation

-We conclude this discussion by briefly considering the other candidate state that was proposed to achieve Heisenberg limit for the three parameters, namely the state that is a superposition of three NOON states relative to three orthogonal directions~\cite{AlbarelliFrielDatta2019,Baumgratz_Datta2016}.
+We conclude this discussion by briefly commenting on another candidate state that was proposed to achieve the Heisenberg limit for the three parameters, namely the state that is a superposition of three NOON states relative to three orthogonal directions~\cite{AlbarelliFrielDatta2019,Baumgratz_Datta2016}.
 For this, one can observe that the method of moments involving only quadratic spin observables does not work, essentially because the moment matrix would be entirely zero for that state.
-In fact, as we already mentioned, some optimal measurement that achieve Heisenberg scaling for such a state contain correlators among all the $N$ particles.
+In fact, as we already mentioned, optimal measurements that achieve Heisenberg scaling for such a state contain correlators among all the $n$ particles.
+Concerning the two-anticoherent states instead, as they are close to the state $\ket{\Psi_k}$ for $k= \left\lfloor \frac{n-\sqrt{\frac{n(n+2)}{3}}}{2} \right\rceil$ (even though a bit more difficult to characterize analytically), we would expect a similar conclusion on the impossibility to reach Heisenberg scaling with only the observables in $\vec A_{\mathfrak{su}(2)}$.